cvengler/sysget/README.md

 Simply create the file /etc/sysget_custom and then write **8** lines into it.<br>
 One line for one command.<br>
 The order is: search, install, remove, autoremove, update, upgrade, upgrade_pkg, clean
+### Change the sysget syntax
+Similar to adding your own package manager you can also modify the syntax of sysget.
+For example you can give sysget the pacman syntax<br>
+Simply create the file `/etc/sysget_args` and add 10 lines to it.
+The order is: search, install, remove, autoremove, update, upgrade, clean, set, help, about However there are some rules:<br>
+* The file needs to have 10 lines
+* The same item twice is forbidden
 ### Flatpak notice
 Flatpak works different than other package managers.<br>
 If you want to install a package you need to provide the remote name or the URL of a .flatpakref<br>